Charleston Car Accident Lawyers

 We take an aggressive stand against insurance companies and fight hard to maximize your compensation.
 We know every penny matters to you, so we make sure every penny counts.

 Passenger cars and trucks, sedans, two-door, and four-door cars account for most of the auto accidents in West Virginia.
 That’s what most people drive, of course, but it also means many of the victims are teenagers, children, and families.

 Car crashes range in severity, from moderate to fatal, but even less-catastrophic accidents can cause significant physical and financial damage.
 We handle these cases every day, and we’ve seen far too many people sign on the dotted line only to realize later that they were owed much more money.

 If you’ve been involved in any car crash with moderate to severe injuries, we urge you to contact our office before you agree to any offer from an insurance company.

 Van and SUV accidents are similar to those involving sedans, but SUVs can be more dangerous because they are heavier and have a higher center of gravity.
 That means they’re more likely to flip or roll over.
 In those cases, there may be multiple third parties who are also liable (in addition to the at-fault driver), such as:

 - The van or SUV manufacturer

 - Drivers who leave debris or fallen objects in the road

 - Local or state governments for creating dangerous roadway conditions

 These accidents are also more complicated because they often involve a greater number of passengers.
-Our West Virginia auto accident attorneys can help with any collision case, no matter how complex.
+Our Charleston car accident attorneys can help with any collision case, no matter how complex.